saiganesh419/movie-trailer-website/README.md

 * Python3

-* Modern browser
+* Web browser

 * Python packages:cgi model

 ## Local development

-1. Clone this Repository.

-2. Change the directory.

-3. Run the entertainment_center.py file on python 2.7 idle.
+1. Run the entertainment_center.py

-4. A html file is created on running the file.
+2. A html file is created on running the file.

-5. You can also run the html file on your favourite browser.
+3. When you click on movie poster its youtube trailer will open.